Marketing in the Alberta Cannabis Industry

 Understand who your customers are, where they are (so you can engage with them on the right channels), and how to create impactful messages that will get their attention.
 Check out one of our past blog posts for tips on gaining user insight.

-Brand Strategy & Guidelines
+Crafting a Cohesive Cannabis Brand Strategy and Guidelines

 Now you understand who the customer is, develop a brand strategy that captures how your business interacts with each persona (there will be more than one) on a daily basis and across each platform.
 This will impact the businesses vision, or brand promise, visual elements such as a logo, right down to the tone of the writing used on the website or social media.